GeorgeWilkins/Simple-Active-Belt-Tensioner/Printables/README.md

 The files in this directory are what you need to print (or to have printed by a third party) to complete the kit.

+Since there are a couple of options to choose from, you should read this before selecting and printing (or ordering) your parts.

 ## Branded VS Unbranded

 The first choice you'll need to make is whether to use the [Branded](/Printables/Branded) or [Unbranded](/Printables/Unbranded) parts.
 The former have the [GW](https://georgewilkins.co.uk/) logo in various places.
 If you don't want that on your parts (or are **intending to sell pre-printed parts**), use the latter.
 You only need to print one set.